JOHN YDSTIE, Host:

-Mr. JOE CLAYBAUGH (Traffic Enforcement Officer): He's paying attention.
+JOE CLAYBAUGH: He's paying attention.

 MILLER: Claybaugh is a traffic enforcement officer in Camillus, New York, a suburb of Syracuse.
 Today, he's looking for cell phone violators, and he assures me it won't take long to find one.

-Mr. CLAYBAUGH: Every second car - you'll see when we get up here.
+CLAYBAUGH: Every second car - you'll see when we get up here.
 It's unbelievable.

 MILLER: Sure enough, we're soon in pursuit of a digital desperado.
 As it turns out, Joanne Spoto-Decker, a county employee, is a bit desperate.

-Miller: Tom Sherman spends his days on the roads around Syracuse, driving from job to job as a home inspector.
+MILLER: Miller: Tom Sherman spends his days on the roads around Syracuse, driving from job to job as a home inspector.
 His teal green Chevy pickup is his office.

-Do you see a lot of people when you're driving around with phones?
+MILLER: Do you see a lot of people when you're driving around with phones?

-Mr. SHERMAN: Always.
+SHERMAN: Always.
 And if I'm not speaking on my phone, I'm always complaining about them.

-Mr. SHERMAN: I would say probably - oh, is that (unintelligible)...
+SHERMAN: I would say probably - oh, is that (unintelligible)...

-And there's another problem.
+MILLER: And there's another problem.
 Even traffic enforcement officer Joe Claybaugh thinks the target is too narrow.

-Mr. CLAYBAUGH: I hate it just being a cell phone.
+CLAYBAUGH: I hate it just being a cell phone.
 I'd like to see it distracted driving in general.
 Saw a guy up at the Four Corners down here about a month ago shaving - (makes electric shaver sound) - funny as hell.

-For NPR News, I'm Craig Miller.
+MILLER: For NPR News, I'm Craig Miller.

-Mr. CLAYBAUGH: Here we go again.
+CLAYBAUGH: Here we go again.
 Now I'm looking in his rearview mirror.
 He got me.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.